Jul 14, 2021 Namiko

 What is Black Box Testing?

-Black Box testing is a type of Dynamic Testing, and it is defined as a testing technique in which functionality of the Application Under Test (AUT) is tested without looking at the internal code structure, implementation details and knowledge of internal paths of the software.
+Black Box testing is a type of Dynamic Testing, an effective software testing automation, and it is an efficient way to evaluate the functionality of the Application Under Test (AUT)without analyzing its internal code structure.

-It’s one of the most powerful method of Testing because the tester doesn’t need to have deep knowledge about the product itself.
-It’s also the most well used method of testing, and occur throughout the development cycle and Testing Life Cycle i.e in Unit, Integration, System, Acceptance, and Regression Testing stages.
+It’s one of the most powerful methods of Testing because the tester doesn’t need to have deep knowledge about the product itself.
+It’s also the most well-used method of testing and occurs throughout the development cycle and Testing Life Cycle i.e in the Unit, Integration, System, Acceptance, and Regression Testing stages.

 What Are the Techniques You Need To Learn?